project-n-oss/sidekick/integration_tests/README.md

 aws s3 cp ./test_data/ s3://{YOUR_FAILOVER_BUCKET_DIFF_REGION}/ --recursive
 ```

+<a name="gcp"></a>

+### Create a test cluster

+Follow the GCP [instructions](https://granica.ai/docs/installation-guide#start-pilot) to create a test GCP cluster.
+The GCP cluster must be private and have read replicas enabled.

+### Create a test Google Compute Engine instance

+Create a Google Compute Engine instance in the default VPC subnet matching the Crunch region or in a new peered VPC in the same region as Crunch.

+### Create an IAM role with full storage permissions

+Go to the Google Cloud IAM console and create an IAM role with `storage.*` permissions.

+### Create a Service Account and associated key

+Go to the Google Cloud IAM console and create a Service Account.
+Give this service account access to the IAM role created in the previous steps.

+Create a JSON key for this service account and download it to your machine.

+### Create test buckets

+You need to create two buckets for the tests:

+- A bucket that will be crunched by bolt
+- A "failover" bucket that will not be touched by bolt, this will force sidekick to failover back to aws calls.
+- A "failover" bucket in a different region, this is useful to make sure aws failover works in different regions.

+:warning: Make sure you select the same region as the one your cluster is running in.

+1. Go to the Google Cloud console in the same project as your cluster
+2. Create a bucket for the tests.
+The bucket name should be something like: `sidekick-tests-km` where `km` is your initials.
+3. Create anoter "failover" bucket for the tests.
+The bucket name should be something like: `sidekick-failover-tests-km` where rvh is your initials.

 ### Crunch Bucket

 ssh into your cluster's admin server and crunch your new bucket: